chrisguest75/docker_examples/34_volume_images/README.md

 * Mount a Volume to a Container [here](https://earthly.dev/blog/docker-volumes/#mount-a-volume-to-a-container)
 * How to Compose Projects Using Docker-Compose [here](https://www.freecodecamp.org/news/the-docker-handbook/#how-to-compose-projects-using-docker-compose)
 * Copy a file inside a docker volume with a one-liner! [here](https://levelup.gitconnected.com/copy-a-file-inside-a-docker-volume-with-a-one-liner-e6fb71e2e4ae)
+* How can I handle raw binary data in a bash pipe? [here](https://unix.stackexchange.com/questions/19043/how-can-i-handle-raw-binary-data-in-a-bash-pipe)